kmetaxas/django-jschemer/README.rst

 ------------

 * Python 3 or later (not tested with 2.x)
-* Django 1.4 or later
+* Django 1.8 or later, althought it should probably work in earlier versions

 =====